dmoret85/openFoam_Manual/13_Example Engineering Cases/_case_template_incompressible/README.md

 - Gravity: on / off
 - Steady or transient: (state clearly)

+This case uses wall-function RANS.
+Target near-wall resolution: 30 < y⁺ < 300
+(see Chapter 6 — Near-Wall Treatment and y⁺).

 If an assumption is questionable, document why it is still acceptable.

 ---